gerardesca/soccer_schedules/README.md

 ### Installation
 Clone the repository to your local machine.
 Install the required dependencies by running pip install -r requirements.txt.
-Set up the necessary API credentials for Twitter integration.
+Set up the necessary API credentials in keys_.py.
-Customize the scraping and filtering logic according to your target website and specific requirements.
+Rename keys_.py to keys.py

 ### Configuration
 To configure the project, you need to:

-Specify the target website URL in the scraping script.
-Customize the filtering logic to extract the desired information.
+Customize the font path in settings.py
 Set up Twitter API credentials in the configuration file to enable posting on Twitter.
+Change the soccer leagues you want and the countries of transmission in the file database_utils.py

 ### Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.